-There may also be children who are reluctant or anxious about returning to school because of COVID-19; this may also affect the correct choice of behaviour.
+There may also be children who are anxious about being in school because of COVID-19; this may also affect the correct choice of behaviour.

 For these children neither the normal rewards or sanctions procedures may be sufficient to support them or protect other children from their actions.